gorkemmeral/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
 subtitle: Hi!
-My name is **Görkem Meral.
 ---

+My name is **Görkem Meral**.
 I live in London, UK.
 I am into data analytics, economics, politics, the R language, cycling, bouldering, photography, pubs, parks, music, and the arts.

 ### Get in touch